martindale/toshi/README.md

 Toshi is designed to be 100% compatible with [Bitcoin Core](https://github.com/bitcoin/bitcoin).
 It performs complete transaction and block verification, and is tested against TheBlueMatt's [regression test suite](https://github.com/TheBlueMatt/test-scripts).

 Toshi was built at [Coinbase](https://coinbase.com) to meet our requirements for a highly scalable bitcoin node.
-It is currently used for querying blockchain data, but our goal is for Toshi to replace our core bitcoin infrastructure in the near future.
+It is currently used for basic blockchain analysis, but our goal is for Toshi to replace our core bitcoin network infrastructure in the near future.

 ## Features

- * Complete Bitcoin node implementation
+ * Complete bitcoin node implementation
- * Does not require bitcoind
  * Fully tested against TheBlueMatt's [regression test suite](https://github.com/TheBlueMatt/test-scripts)
  * PostgeSQL backed (more convenient for web applications and research)
  * JSON, Hex, and Binary API
  * Simple web interface to monitor node status

-## Comparison to bitcoind
+## Comparison to Bitcoin Core

-Toshi is written in Ruby and uses a PostgreSQL datastore.
-Bitcoind is written in C++ and uses LevelDB.
-Bitcoind is much faster at syncing with the blockchain, but provides a limited interface to blockchain data through LevelDB.
-Toshi is slower to sync but allows much more complex queries against the blockchain in SQL.
-This makes it easier to create web applications or to do blockchain analysis.
+Toshi is a bitcoin implementation designed for building scalable web applications.
+It allows you to query the blockchain using a REST API or raw SQL.
+It comprises a number of individual services, using a shared database.
+Because Toshi indexes every transaction and block in the blockchain, it requires much more space to store the blockchain than Bitcoin Core (~200GB vs ~25GB as of September 2014).
+However, this makes it possible to run much richer queries that would otherwise not be possible with Bitcoin Core.

+Bitcoin Core (the reference implementation) is designed to run on a single server, and uses a mixture of raw files and LevelDB to store the blockchain.
+It allows you to query the blockchain using a JSON-RPC interface.

+Some examples of queries which Toshi can easily answer, which are not possible with Bitcoin Core:

+* List all unspent outputs for any address (Bitcoin Core only indexes unspent outputs for specific addresses added to the local "wallet").
+* Get the balance of any address
+* Get the balance of any address at a specific point in time
+* Find all transactions for any address
+* Find all transactions in a certain time period
+* Find all transactions over a certain amount
+* Find previous outputs (and addresses) for any given set of transactions

 ## Usage